enkidevs/curriculum/python/functional-programming/immutability/more-benefits-of-immutability.md

 ### Atomicity of failure

 This is an easy one: *mutable objects can sometimes be left in a half-broken state*.
-If we call some method on an object which causes it to throw on exception, but still exist, that object's state might not properly reflect what it is meant to describe, or be improper in some way.
+If we call some method on an object which causes it to throw an exception, but still exist, that object's state might not properly reflect what it is meant to describe, or be improper in some way.
 In this case, it is the object user's duty to properly think of all the possible situations and exceptions that could occur and handle them properly; one missed case and the object could cause bugs or maintainability issues.

 Take a look at this simple class, `MutableShoppingBasket`, representing a user's basket on some online store.
 It holds an integer keeping track of the number of items, and it can increment (increase by one) or decrement (decrease by one) that integer.
 In the constructor we make sure that it is not possible to create a shopping basket with less than zero items.